 Accidentally Mainstream Vegan Candy

-Vegans can eat some types of chocolate.
-Milk chocolate as the name implies contains milk, and is not suitable for vegans, the same is true for most types of white chocolate.
+Yes, vegans can eat some types of chocolate.
+As the name implies, milk chocolate contains milk and is unsuitable for vegans.
+The same is true for most types of white chocolate.

 However, many types of dark chocolate are vegan.
 I recommend checking the ingredient label to be sure.
 The chocolates and caramels listed below have been verified vegan.